cjbrock/countdown-app/README.md

 ## Application Notes

+- I've linked `Materialize` directly through their CDN due to some ongoing gem maintenance and deprecation issues.
+My preference for a production application is to bring that kind of thing in-house to be able to control when we do upgrades in order to be able to predict when

 ## Required Elements
 - See a live countdown timer that ticks down every second (start the count at 14 days)